richardvanaalst/wordpress-setup-plugin/README.md

 ## Installation

-1. Upload the `riesma-base-setup` folder to the `/wp-content/plugins/` directory
+1. Upload the `riesma-setup` folder to the `/wp-content/plugins/` directory
 2. When needed: edit the functions in the plugin's php file to create more post types and edit the preferences
 3. Activate the plugin through the 'Plugins' menu in WordPress